-Total service

-This is the number of years and days used to work out your pension benefits.
+Please note: The total service for this Scheme is calculated to April 2012.
+Service after this date is managed by the Royal Mail Pension Plan 5 See pages 9 and 10 for a glossary of pension terms and what they mean.
+2023 current value statement www.royalmailsps.co.uk Total service This is the number of years and days used to work out your pension benefits.
 Please note that your reckonable service takes into account any non-contributory and part-time periods and may, as a result, be shorter than the period between your date of joining the Scheme and date of leaving.

-Date you left

-This is the date you stopped building up benefits in the RMSPS, which is 31 March 2012.
+Please note that your total reckonable service before 1 April 2018 is limited to 45 years.
+Date you left This is the date you stopped building up benefits in the RMSPS, which is 31 March 2012.
+For service built up after 31 March 2012 please refer to the current value statements sent to you by the Royal Mail Pension Plan.
+Final pensionable pay This is the pay used to calculate benefits you built up before 1 April 2008.

-4

-Final pensionable pay

-This is the pay used to calculate benefits you built up before 1 April 2008.
 It is based on your pay at the time you stopped building up benefits in the RMSPS.
 Any additional benefits that you may receive as a result of pay increases after 1 April 2012 are paid by the RMPP.

-2022 statement guide